 Urschel compares addiction to the neurodegenerative disease Alzheimer’s.
 Both impair the brain’s frontal lobes—particularly the limbic system, which alerts you to a problem and urges you to take action.
 Unlike Alzheimer’s, however, Urschel says most addicts can recover their brain function within four to 18 months of stopping substance abuse.

-We live in a culture of deeply mixed messages and lingering stigma about addiction.
 This means that while the problem is indeed dire, the future for addicts need not be hopeless.

 “Alcoholism is the third leading cause of death in the world,” he says.
 “It’s important for us to throw the whole kitchen sink at this.
 Most people just using the AA approach have a 25% success rate, but when you treat addiction appropriately with medication, nutrition and stress management, we see a 75% success rate, and that doesn’t exclude AA.
 Trying to treat addiction with just AA is like treating diabetes with just a support group where you sit around talking.
 It won’t treat the chronic illness.”